mczal/Messaging-Security/README.md

 Bonus tasks:
-* Implement simple websocket -> Done using STOMP messaging and SockJS for client -- In this example, websocket has been designed for authenticated user to be able to see their inbox message interactively
+* Implement simple websocket -> Done using STOMP messaging and SockJS for client -- In this example, websocket has been designed for authenticated user to be able to see their inbox message interactively.
+See endpoint /ws-messaging

 Addition Feature:
 * Swagger documentation to see and test all API documentation -> See endpoint /swagger-ui.html